mrismanaziz/Reforestation/README.md

-## What do you call an alligator in a vest?
-An in-vest-igator!
+## What do computers and air conditioners have in common?
+They both become useless when you open windows.